 - b.
 Street trees shall be shown on the plans to be located approximately 35 feet on-center in the right-of-way of Capital Gateway Drive.
 A staggered row of the same species shall be planted at the same interval on the other side of the sidewalk, unless buildings are located at or near the street line.
 Any existing dead or dying trees within the right-of-way shall be replaced. - c.
 If allowed by DPW&T, shade trees shall be provided in the median of Capital Gateway Drive directly across from the subject site and be of a size and type to create a residential, pedestrian friendly boulevard. - d.
 The landscape plan shall be revised to include 50 percent more shade trees on the open space as depicted in the schedule demonstrating conformance to Section 4.1.
 Additional changes to the plans shall be made to complement the site features, to provide more foundation plantings, and more attention to detail shall be provided. - e.
 The loading schedule shall include the number of loading spaces required and provided for the retail uses and the dimensions for all loading spaces (12 X 33 feet) shall be shown on the site plan. - f.
 The location for all handicapped and compact parking spaces shall be shown on the site plan. - g.
 The site plan shall show depressed curbs, ramps, etc., to demonstrate that the buildings are handicap accessible. - h.
 The height in feet of all proposed buildings shall be shown on the site plan. - i.
 The plans shall be revised to show a six-foot-wide sidewalk in all areas where sidewalks are proposed perpendicular to parking spaces. - j.
 The plans shall be revised to provide clear pedestrian routes within the development from the residential units to the retail component. - k.
-The plans shall be revised to include street trees 35 feet on center and a six-foot sidewalk along the north side of Boulevard A. - 12.
+The plans shall be revised to include street trees 35 feet on center and a six-foot sidewalk along the north side of Boulevard A. - 13.
 The architectural elevations shall be revised as follows and the final plans shall be reviewed and approved by the Planning Board or designee. - a.
-The architectural elevations shall be revised to vary the exterior finish material so it appears that two of the large mansion-type dwellings directly adjacent do not have the same finish.
+The architectural elevations shall be revised to vary the exterior finish material so it appears that two of the large mansion-type dwellings directly adjacent do not have the same finish. - b.

-- b.
 The residential portion of the structure above the retail space shall be entirely brick rather than siding to give a more solid quality appearance. - c.
+The applicant shall provide a material sample board providing all colors for review and approval by the Urban Design Section.

+- d.
+All burnished block shall be removed from the plans and substituted with brick. - e.
+The architectural elevation shall be completed in full as shown on the exhibit indicating the work in progress. - f.
 A minimum of 60 percent of all facades visible from Capital Gateway Drive and Boulevard A of the multifamily buildings shall be brick.
-Visually prominent corners of the buildings shall have brick from grade to the roofline. - d.
-The exterior architectural elevations of the live/work units shall be revised to give a distinct retail and/or office appearance to the facades.
-Areas of signage shall be clearly identified. - 13.
-Prior to the issuance of any sign permits for the retail/office use, the following conditions apply: - a.
-The signage for the retail/office component shall be restricted to only building mounted types. - b.
+Visually prominent corners of the buildings shall have brick from grade to the roofline. - 14.
+Prior to the issuance of any sign permits for the retail use, the following conditions apply: - a.
+The signage for the retail component shall be restricted to only building mounted types. - b.
 Only external fixtures may be used for illumination. - c.
 Internally lit signage shall be prohibited.